nanoframework/System.Device.Wifi/README.md

 // if success is true then you are connected
 ```

-## WiFiNetworkHelper usage
+## WifiNetworkHelper usage

-The WiFiNetworkHelper is mainly dedicated to help you connect automatically to WiFi networks.
+The WifiNetworkHelper is mainly dedicated to help you connect automatically to Wifi networks.
 That said, it can be used as well to check if you have a valid IP address and a valid date on any interface including on ethernet.

 ### Preferred usage